progund/object-cache/README.md

 For many objects

-* All List classes implementing Serializable:
+* All Collections classes implementing Serializable

-  * ArrayList

-  * LinkedList

-  * RoleList

-  * RoleUnresolvedList

-  *  Stack

-  * Vector

 # Requirements